| Title: | Assorted Functions and Observations by P0bs |

 value_specifications |

-These are the specifications available, varying by: whether the annuity is on a single basis or a joint basis (and, if so, whether the last remaining spouse receives half or all of the annuity); whether the annuity is guaranteed for ten years or not; and whether the payments will escalate at 3
+These are the specifications available, varying by: whether the annuity is on a single basis or a joint basis (and, if so, whether the last remaining spouse receives half or all of the annuity); whether the annuity is guaranteed for ten years or not; and whether the payments will escalate at 3 are available:

 |